RediSearch/RediSearch/docs/docs/reference/Vectors.md

 * `EF_CONSTRUCTION` - Number of maximum allowed potential outgoing edges candidates for each node in the graph, during the graph building.
 Default is 200.

 * `EF_RUNTIME` - Number of maximum top candidates to hold during the KNN search.
 Higher values of `EF_RUNTIME` lead to more accurate results at the expense of a longer runtime.
-Defaul is 10.
+Default is 10.

+* `EPSILON` - Relative factor that sets the boundaries in which a range query may search for candidates.
+That is, vector candidates whose distance from the query vector is `radius*(1 + EPSILON)` are potentially scanned, allowing more extensive search and more accurate results (on the expense of runtime).
+Default is 0.01.

 **Example**